blivic/woocommerce-shareable-checkout-urls/README.md

 ### UTM tracking

-- If activated and set in Global settings, you can use global defaults FOR utm tracking, use custom UTM/pixel for this link or disable UTM tracking completely
+- If activated and set in Global settings, you can use global defaults for UTM tracking, use custom UTM/pixel for this link or disable UTM tracking completely
 - NOTE: When UTM & Pixel Tracking IS enabled, your shareable URLs remain free of any query strings – default UTM tags and your Meta Pixel ID will only be appended at checkout (for analytics)

 ---